Biography of Felix van Lamsweerde (1934–2021)

 Van Lamsweerde demonstrating the sitar at the Royal Tropical Institute (1968)

 On his return to the Netherlands, Van Lamsweerde was appointed as the curator of ethnomusicology, department of Anthropology at the Royal Tropical Institute.

 He also collected a number of musical instruments for the collection at the Tropenmuseum.

 Van Lamsweerde at the exhibition of musical instruments at the Tropenmuseum (1983); Photo credit: Kors van Bennekom

-After his retirement, Van Lamsweerde has continued visiting India to attend music festivals, conferences, concerts and to meet his teachers, colleagues and friends.
-Over the years, he has delivered a number of lectures at universities and music venues in different parts of the world.
-Van Lamsweerde has also been instrumental in introducing the most prominent musicians of India in the Netherlands, such as Ravi Shankar (sitar), Nikhil Banerjee (sitar), Dagar brothers (dhrupad), Vilayat Khan (sitar), Bismillah Khan (shahnai) and Hariprasad Chaurasia (bansuri) among many others.
+After his retirement, Van Lamsweerde continued visiting India to attend music festivals, conferences, concerts and to meet his teachers, colleagues and friends.
+Over the years, he delivered a number of lectures at universities and music venues in different parts of the world.
+Van Lamsweerde was also instrumental in introducing the most prominent musicians of India in the Netherlands, such as Ravi Shankar (sitar), Nikhil Banerjee (sitar), Dagar brothers (dhrupad), Vilayat Khan (sitar), Bismillah Khan (shahnai) and Hariprasad Chaurasia (bansuri) among many others.